 When two-year-old Evie was diagnosed with neuroblastoma in 2013, it devastated her family.
-Now Sarah Weir shares the wisdom gained through the tragedy.
+Now, her mum Sarah, shares wisdom gained through the tragedy.

 1. Cancer does not discriminate (and neither should you)

 I remember one of the first things Evie’s doctor said to us was there was nothing we had done that had caused Evie to become sick.
 Childhood cancer is not like cancer in adults.
 There is no known prevention.
 Research has shown that it does not discriminate between gender, race, socio-economics, where you live, etc.